leoafarias/neardb/README.md

 During research, I validated multiple distributed database solutions but found they were very involved and costly while not being able to provide a very high global footprint.

-The idea came up to leverage ubiquitous and mature infrastructure like cloud storage and a content delivery network to deliver a persistent data solution from the edge.
+The idea came up to leverage ubiquitous and mature infrastructure like cloud storage and CDNs to deliver a persistent data solution from the edge.

 #### Use with Edge Apps/Functions
 * [Zeit Now](https://zeit.co/now) - Global Serverless Deployments